wngh1187/RawNeXt/README.md

 # Abstract
 <img align="middle" width="2000" src="https://github.com/wngh1187/RawNeXt/blob/main/overall.png">

-Despite achieving satisfactory performances in speaker verification due to deep neural networks, the variable-duration utterance still remains a challenge that threatens the robustness of system.
+Despite achieving satisfactory performance in speaker verification due to deep neural networks, variable-duration utterances remain a challenge that threatens the robustness of systems.
-To deal with this issue, we propose a speaker verification system called ***RawNeXt*** that can handle input raw waveforms of arbitrary length by the following two components:
+To deal with this issue, we propose a speaker verification system called ***RawNeXt*** that can handle input raw waveforms of arbitrary length by employing the following two components:
-(1) A deep layer aggregation strategy enhances speaker information by iteratively and hierarchically aggregating features of various time scales and frequency channels output from stages and blocks.
+(1) A deep layer aggregation strategy enhances speaker information by iteratively and hierarchically aggregating features of various time scales and frequency channels output from blocks.
-(2) A dynamic scaling policy flexibly manipulates features according to the length of the utterance by selectively merging the activations of different resolution branches in each block.
+(2) A dynamic scaling policy flexibly processes features according to the length of the utterance by selectively merging the activations of different resolution branches in each block.
-Owing to these two methods, our proposed model can extract speaker embeddings rich in time-frequency information and operate dynamically on length variation.
+Owing to these two components, our proposed model can extract speaker embeddings rich in time-frequency information and operate dynamically on length variation.
-Experimental results on the VoxCeleb1 test set of various duration demonstrate that the RawNeXt achieves state-of-the-art performance compared to the recently proposed systems.
+Experimental results on the VoxCeleb1 test set of various duration demonstrate that RawNeXt achieves state-of-the-art performance compared to the recently proposed systems.

 # Prerequisites